Connecting Oracle to SQL Server over a secure connection

 1. Install and license the SQL Server ODBC driver on the machine where Oracle is installed.

-For installation instructions, see the ODBC driver documentation.
+For installation instructions, refer to the ODBC driver documentation.

 Note You need the unixODBC Driver Manager installed on your machine.
 The Easysoft distribution includes a version of the unixODBC Driver Manager that the Easysoft SQL Server ODBC driver has been tested with.
 The Easysoft driver setup program gives you the option to install unixODBC.